MathuxNY-73/hackerrank-problems/DataStructures/README.md

 - [X] Find a second working solution on the sample input
 - [X] Submitted solution.
 Got right
 - [X] Challenge solved

+### Linked Lists: Detect a Cycle
+This is a linked list data structure challenge from hackerrank.
+The goal was to implement the detection of a cycle in a single linked list.
+I solved this problem with the C++ languages [Problem link](https://www.hackerrank.com/challenges/ctci-linked-list-cycle/problem).
+As of October 1<sup>st</sup>, 2018:
+- [X] Find a first working solution on the sample input
+- [X] Submit solution.
+Got correct
+- [X] Challenge solved
 </details>

 ## Hash Table